mendiolamj/cg-cloud-foundations-wiki/Capstone.md

 * The first thing you will need to do is containerize the application by using a Dockerfile and perhaps use Docker compose as well

-* Then, setup CI/CD with Codebuild + Codepipeline - upload the image to ECR, and set it up such that every time you update the github repository the Docker image is rebuilt
+* Then, setup CI/CD with Codebuild + Codepipeline - upload the image to ECR, and set it up such that every time you update the github repository the Docker image is rebuilt and redeployed.

-* Of course, you will need to deploy our container to an orchestrator - we will use Fargate + EKS.
+* Redeployed where though?
+Good question -  you will need to deploy your container to an orchestrator - you will use Fargate + EKS.
 Set that up as well!

 * Finally you will utilize Terraform to manage our infrastructure.
-For high availability and disaster recovery, we will deploy our application to 2 regions.
+For high availability and disaster recovery, you will deploy our application to 2 regions.
 We will also want our S3 buckets to live in 2 different regions as well.